tonyduan/ge-vae/READMATH.md

 $$

-However, this does not exhibit permutation invariance and therefore did not work well in practice.
+However, this model does not exhibit permutation invariance and we suspect it will not work as well on downstream tasks.

 ---

 #### Node Features

-Following [Liu et. al. 2019], we use bipartite (i.e. RealNVP) normalizing flows over a message-passing framework to describe a latent-variable model for $X$.
+Following [Liu et. al. 2019], we use bipartite (i.e. RealNVP) normalizing flows over a message-passing model to describe a latent-variable model for $X$.
 $$
 Z_2 \sim N(0, \sigma^2I) \quad \quad X|A = f_\theta(Z_2;A).
 $$